 The Henry and Annetta Clarry House has historical and associative value as it represents the theme of early twentieth century development of the hamlet of Locust Hill and the theme of early settlers and descendants and their continued influence in the development of their community.
 This is the former home of Henry J. Clarry and Annetta (Pike) Clarry, descendants of the Clarry family which settled in Markham in the early 1800s.
 Henry Clarry was the son of William Clarry and Jane Lorena (Reynolds) Clarry.
 In the 1911 census his occupation was given as "commercial traveller", meaning a travelling salesman.
-Since his brother Frederick was the owner and operator of the Maple Leaf Woolen Mill in Markham Village, it is possible that Henry Clarry was a salesman for that industry's products.
-This early twentieth century bungalow was built on a parcel of land on Lot 11, Concession 10 purchased from John A. E. Reesor in 1908.
+Since his brother Frederick was the owner and operator of the Maple Leaf Woolen Mill in Markham Village, it is possible that Henry Clarry was built on a parcel of land on Lot 11, Concession 10 purchased from John A. E. Reesor in 1908.
 The Clarry family owned the property until 1922.
 Subsequent owners maintained the house in close to original condition.